The Prairie Maritimer

 Originally from Winnipeg, Manitoba, and, after 40 years in Alberta, Jaroslaw (“Jerry”) Iwanus, a.k.a.
 “The Prairie Maritimer,” is an essayist and author who writes on various topics, including Ukraine and Ukrainians in Canada, life in the “last quarter,” and public policy in his adopted home of New Brunswick, Canada.

-His work has been published on Medium, in various news publications in New Brunswick, and here on his website.
+His work has been published on Medium and YourTango, in the Telegraph-Journal, the Northumberland Free Press, and on this website, which serves as his portfolio.
 He also has some academic work to his credit.

-Considered an expert on property assessment and taxation in New Brunswick, Jerry is a retired Accredited Appraiser, Canadian Institute (AACI, P. App.), with 20 years of valuation experience in private, public, and quasi-judicial spheres in Alberta and New Brunswick.
-He has written widely on this topic, including a 2024 book, TAXING NEW BRUNSWICK: An Insider’s Guide to Successfully Challenging Your NB Property Assessment.
+Considered an expert on property assessment and taxation in New Brunswick, Jerry has written widely on this topic, including a 2024 book, TAXING NEW BRUNSWICK: An Insider’s Guide to Successfully Challenging Your NB Property Assessment.

 Jerry has a BA (Special) in history and an MA in Ukrainian history, both from the University of Alberta, and has served as a lecturer on Ukraine in the GNB Mosaïk program and other public forums.